Features Discover the Faculty of Informatics

 The First Faculty of Informatics at a Japanese National University

-The Department of Computer Science focuses on technology, equipping students with a deep understanding of the technical aspects of informatics.
-The Department of Behavioral Informatics delves into data and services, teaching students how to analyze and utilize data effectively.
+Our three departments specialize respectively in computer science, information service design, and information society design, while also collaborating to offer a comprehensive education in informatics.
+The Department of Computer Science focuses on technology, equipping students with a thorough understanding of the technical aspects of informatics.
+The Department of Behavior Informatics delves into data and services, teaching students how to analyze and utilize data effectively.
 Finally, The Department of Socio-Information Studies explores informatics from a societal perspective, emphasizing the impact of technology on people and society.
-By integrating the humanities and engineering, our faculty prepares diverse and skilled professionals who are poised to lead in an advanced information society.
+By integrating the humanities and engineering fields, our faculty develops professionals with a diverse range of skills who are equipped to be leaders in an advanced information society.

 Diversified Entrance Examinations